coveooss/connectivity-library/Google Sheets/README.md

     3. Approve access to Google Sheets.
     4. In the returned page (that says it can’t be reached), look at the URL, and copy the value for the code query parameter.
 Ex.: 4/tQGh5NYllICGM5Bq_NE1jiYEAryac_k9t2mTJkde0LnXWHdbl2hP9s4ktAbk2YEPAeRsgjDMkrHORYM6gDpK1SE
         * IMPORTANT: Such a code can be used only once.
 You must repeat steps 1 to 4 to get another one.
     5. Using Postman, or a similar solution, exchange authorization code for refresh and access token.
-This should return a JSON File with the access token and refresh token.
+This should return a JSON File with the access token and refresh token as the following:
        {
         "access_token": "YOUR_ACCESS_TOKEN",
         "expires_in": 3600,